encode42/CAPTCHAcord/readme.md

 <div align="right">

 # CAPTCHAcord
-### A single-instance portal to automatically create single-use Discord invites after solving a captcha.
+### A multi-use portal to automatically create single-use Discord invites after solving a captcha.
 Useful for large public servers that need to prevent spam-bots, or non-humans in general, from joining their server and wreaking havoc.
 [![][Codacy Badge]][Codacy] [![][Discord Badge]][Support]
 </div>